 The Animal Shelter is always happy to accept donations of your unwanted pet items such as carriers, leashes, collars, beds, or any other items.

-Please stop in at the Animal Shelter to meet some of the great cats currently available, featured below.
+Please stop in at the Animal Shelter to meet some of the animals currently available, pictured below.
 All are neutered and current on shots, and would make great companions.